 FORCE MAJEURE

 Force Majeure.
-In the event that either of the Parties should be delayed in, or prevented from performing or carrying out any of the agreements, covenants and obligations made by, and imposed by this Agreement,said Party by reason of or through Force Majeure, then and in such case(s), both Parties shall be relieved of performance thereunder and neither Party shall be liable to the other Party for, or on account of, any loss, damage, injury or expense (including consequential damages and cost of replacement power) resulting from, or arising out of any such delay or prevention from performing; provided, however, the excuse from performance will be of no greater scope and of no longer duration than is reasonably required by the Force Majeure, and the Party suffering such delay or prevention shall notify the other Party and use due, and its judgment, practical diligence to remove the cause(s) thereof.
+In the event that either of the Parties should be delayed in, or prevented from performing or carrying out any of the agreements, covenants and obligations made by, and imposed by this Agreement, by reason of or through Force Majeure, then and in such case(s), both Parties shall be relieved of performance hereunder and neither Party shall be liable to the other Party for, or on account of, any loss, damage, injury or expense (including consequential damages and cost of replacement power) resulting from, or arising out of any such delay or prevention from performing; provided, however, the excuse from performance will be of no greater scope and of no longer duration than is reasonably required by the Force Majeure, and the Party suffering such delay or prevention shall notify the other Party as soon as practicably possible and use all due diligence to remove the cause(s) thereof.
 Neither Party shall be required by the forgoing provisions to settle a strike affecting it except when, according to its best judgment, such a settlement seems advisable.

-Force Majeure shall mean any cause beyond the reasonable control of, and not the result of negligence, or the lack of diligence of, the Party claiming Force Majeure.
+Force Majeure shall mean any cause [not anticipated as of the date of this Agreement] beyond the reasonable control of, and not the result of negligence, or the lack of diligence of, the Party claiming Force Majeure.
 Force Majeure shall not include economic harm to either Party.
-It will include, without limitation, strike, stoppage in labor, failure of contractors or suppliers of materials, shortage of fuel, riot, fire, flood, ice, invasion, civil war, commotion, insurrection, blockades, embargoes, sabotage, epidemics, explosions, military or usurped power, order of any court granted in any bona fide adverse legal proceeding or action, order of any civil or military authority (either de facto or de jure and including orders of governmental and administrative agencies which conflict with the terms of this (Agreement), acts of God or public enemies, failure or malfunction or outage of transmission facilities and actions of an independent system operator or power pool (ISO-New England), failure, malfunction or outage of the Unit.
+It may include, without limitation, strike, stoppage in labor, failure of contractors or suppliers of materials, shortage of fuel, riot, fire, flood, ice, invasion, civil war, commotion, insurrection, blockades, embargoes, sabotage, epidemics, explosions, military or usurped power, order of any court granted in any bona fide adverse legal proceeding or action, order of any civil or military authority (either de facto or de jure and including orders of governmental and administrative agencies which conflict with the terms of this (Agreement), acts of God or public enemies, failure or malfunction or outage of transmission facilities and actions of an independent system operator or power pool (ISO-New England), failure, malfunction or outage of the Unit.
+If SELLER claims Force Majeure affecting delivery of the Purchase Product and Amount, SELLER shall use all commercially reasonable efforts to assure that such Force Majeure affects BUYER on no greater than a pro rata basis based on SELLER’s ownership interest in the Unit.

 ARTICLE 12